 - Click on the Foreground Color Chip to open the Color Picker and choose a light gray color.
-I'm using Hex #: ccccc.
+I'm using Hex #: cccccc.
 Click OK. - Since the main portion of this mask is circular, I wanted to have some extra fun with this.
 We're going to create a type layer that follows the bend of the circle.
-To do that, the first thing we need to do is get the Ellipse tool. - In the Tool Options, Set the Style to None.
-In the Geometry Options choose Fixed Size.
-Enter a width and height of 3 inches.
-Click on the Create a New Shape Layer icon. - On the document, click and drag to create the circle.
+To do that, the first thing we need to do is get the Ellipse tool. - In the Tool Options, Set the Tool Mode to Shape, the Fill to Solid Color, and the Stroke to None.
+Click to open the Path Operations and choose New Layer.
+Click to open the Geometry Options and choose Fixed Size.
+Enter a width and height of 3 inches. - On the document, click and drag to create the circle.
 Place it as close to the middle of your mask as possible.

-- Now you might be in the habit of Simplifying your shapes right away but don't do that here. - Press the letter X to make your Foreground Color Chip white. - Get the Horizontal Type tool. - In the Tool Options, click to open the Font Picker and choose a font.
+- Press the letter X to make your Foreground Color Chip white. - Get the Horizontal Type tool. - In the Tool Options, click to open the Font Picker and choose a font.
 I'm using a font called Kingthings Printingkit that you can find for free from Font Squirrel.com.
 Set the Size to 48pts, the Alignment to Center, and the Tracking to 0. - On the document, move your mouse over the gray circle and you'll see that your pointer turns into a T with a circle around it.
 That's not quite what we want.
 That would fill the circle with a text box and that isn't the effect we need right now. - So, slowly move your mouse down to the bottom edge of the gray circle.
 At some point you'll see your cursor change from a T with a circle around it to a T with a wavy line through it.
 That's the cursor we want.
-Click once now.
+Click once now. - Now, type the word or words you wish to use with this mask.
+I'm going to create a page about my dog, Bilbo so I'm going to use the words BILBO BAGGINS in all caps. - But don't click the checkmark when you're done typing.

-- Now, type the word or words you wish to use with this mask.
-I'm going to create a page about my dog, Bilbo so I'm going to use the words BILBO BAGGINS in all caps.
-But don't click the checkmark when you're done typing. - As you'll see, now that you've typed your word, it's upside down.
-That's not very readable so with the type layer still active, press and hold the Ctrl key (Mac: Cmd key) and make sure your mouse is just over the type.
-This will give us a White cursor and this is what we want.
+As you'll see, now that you've typed your word, it's upside down.
+That's not very readable so with the type layer still active, press and hold the Ctrl key (Mac: Cmd key) and make sure you place your mouse exactly where the type is resting.
+When it is, the cursor will turn into a white arrow with a double sided arrow next to it.
+This is what we want.
 So with the Ctrl or Cmd key still pressed, click and drag the type inside the circle.
 At this point, you can also rotate the words around the circle so place it where you like.
 I'm going to place mine in the lower right portion of the circle.
 Once it's placed, click the checkmark to commit the type.